jbcodeforce/flink-studies/flink-sql/00-basic-sql/README.md

     Created from Flink Study 2021
     Updated 10/2024 from Confluent Flink studies

-Start one Flink **Job manager** and **Task manager** containers, using the docker compose in deployment-local folder of this project.
+Start one Flink **Job manager** and one **Task manager** container, using the docker compose in deployment-local folder of this project.
 The docker engine mounts this project folder in `/home`, so content of the data will be in `/home/flink-sql/data`

+As an alternate, it is easy to install Flink locally and start the cluster and SQL client.
+[See this note](https://jbcodeforce.github.io/flink-studies/coding/getting-started/#install-locally).

 ## Pre-requisite